pavelkhanh/german-large-domain-list-dotde/README.md

 I analyzed about 200,000 German .DE domains.

-I'm posting two demo lists here.
+Examples (demo):

-https://dolist.guru/demo-list.rar (2K domains from Main list)
+https://dolist.guru/demo-list.rar (2K analyzed domains from Main list)

-https://dolist.guru/demo-list-2.rar (10K domains from Second bonus list)
+https://dolist.guru/demo-list-2.rar (10K analyzed domains from Second bonus list)

-The full version can be purchased here.
+The full version can be purchased here:

 https://dolist.guru

-If you don't want to download the archives, but want to quickly see what it looks like, you can watch a very short video here.
+If you don't want to download the archives, but want to quickly see what it looks like, you can watch a very short video here:

 https://www.youtube.com/watch?v=ZN--Tj_nWpY